BozhilovB/HR-Platform-Project/README.md

 # HR-Platform-Project
-Project for Softuni ASP .NET Advanced
+Project for Softuni ASP .NET Advanced.
 Seed Data and users for testing purposes can be found in the Data folder.